ChristianGoueguel/specProc/README.md

 **Pre-release for feedback and experimenting.**

-`specProc` package performs a number of preprocessing tasks commonly used in spectral data analysis.
+`specProc` package performs a number of preprocessing tasks commonly used in laser-induced breakdown spectroscopy (LIBS).
+Spectral preprocessing try to minimise the effect of different types of distortions on the data.
 Some preprocessing methods are solely based on mathematics concepts, others are inspired by the chemical-physical background of the data and the problem.

 -   Orthogonal signal correction
 -   Orthogonal partial least-squares